Month 2, Day 20, Saturday 8:00 p.m.

 One week after her day of spellcasting with Liza, Sebastien huddled outside in the biting cold of the evening, shivering her ass off for Operation Defenestration.
 She was less “euphorically excited” and more “stomach-churningly anxious.”
 No matter how much preparation they had done, it didn’t feel like nearly enough.
 She would have pushed the operation off further if Ana wasn’t so insistent and Damien wasn’t so foolishly confident.
 Even if she felt sick about it, Sebastien had to admit that it really did seem like they would be able to pull this off.

-Damien held up coin they had spelled to grow warm when Ana gave the signal, pulling Sebastien from her thoughts.
-“Right on time.
-We’re lucky Malcolm Gervin is so anal retentive,” he said.
-The two of them were hidden in a dark corner on the side of the Gervin branch-family manor, where both uncles had a wing for their families.
-They didn’t reside at the branch manor all of the time, but the whole Gervin Family was there tonight for Randolph’s wife’s birthday.
+Damien and she were hidden in a dark corner on the side of the Gervin branch-Family manor, where each uncle had a wing for their families.
+They didn’t reside at the branch manor all the time, but the whole Gervin Family was there tonight for Randolph’s wife’s birthday.

 Sebastien and Damien had gotten past the warded manor gate with Anastasia and her cute little sister Natalia.
 It had been the only way they could figure out to bypass the wards embedded in the wall to keep out intruders.
-Damien had suggested they somehow ride underneath the carriage, which at first Sebastien had vetoed as completely unrealistic.
-But then she couldn’t figure out a better way to get inside without being noticed.
+Damien had suggested they somehow ride underneath the carriage, which at first Sebastien had vetoed as completely unrealistic, but in the end she couldn’t figure out a better way to get inside without being noticed, either.

-Then, Sebastien and Damien had waited in a shadow of the mansion for over an hour, silent and shivering, hoping that no one noticed them and that nothing went wrong with Ana or Nat’s role on the inside.
+Sebastien and Damien had been waiting in the shadow of the mansion for over an hour, silent and shivering, hoping that no one noticed them and that nothing went wrong with Ana or Nat’s role on the inside.

-Now, Damien tucked away the magically warmed coin, and they ran one last check over all of their supplies.
+Giving her a strange look, Damien held up the coin they had spelled to grow warm when Ana gave the signal, pulling Sebastien from her thoughts.
+“Right on time.
+We’re lucky Malcolm Gervin is so anal retentive,” he said.
+He tucked away the magically warmed coin, and they ran one last check of their supplies.
 Damien, despite being shorter than Sebastien, was stronger, so he was in charge of carrying the camera obscura artifact that would allow them to quickly record visual evidence.
 It even had a special shutter-muffling enchantment that Ana had ordered.

 He’d also bought their climbing equipment, which, after downing a second full swallow of the shadowed concealment potion, they used to begin scaling the side of the manor, making their slow way toward the upper window that looked out from Malcolm Gervin’s office.

-Sebastien couldn’t help but think back to a much more precarious climb she’d made up the wall of an inn, back when she had only had one identity, when all of this had just started.
+Sebastien couldn’t help but think back to a much more precarious climb she’d made up the wall of an inn, back when she only had one identity, when all of this had just started.
 She was still a little traumatized from that fall from the window and the subsequent breathless sprint from the coppers, battle spells shooting after her.
-She had suggested that they hire someone else—a professional—for this part of the plan, but couldn’t exactly suggest directly that they source someone through her contacts at the Verdant Stag.
+She had suggested that they hire someone else—a professional—for this part of the plan, but she had no way to safely offer that they source someone through her contacts at the Verdant Stag.

 It popped open with a reluctant shudder.